ibm-cloud-docs/assistant/actions.md

 1. Add a name for the session variable.

     As you add the name, an ID is generated for you.
 Any spaces in the name are replaced with underscores (_) in the ID.
+1.  **Optional**: Add an initial value.
+This sets the starting value for the variable at the beginning of a user session, until changed in any action step.
 1.  **Optional**: Add a description.
 1. Click **Apply**.
 1. If it's not already set, set the session variable value.